MartinHepperle/HP-ReproParts/README.md

 # HP-ReproParts
-3D printable parts for obsolete computers
+This repository collects my 3D printable parts for obsolete computers.

-This archive collects parts which I have created to replace broken or missing parts for obsolete computers and perpherals for hobby purposes.
+These parts were created to replace broken or missing parts for obsolete computers and peripherals for hobby purposes.

-My focus is on Hewlett Packard computers, but some parts may be intended for other systems.
+The focus is mainly onparts related to Hewlett Packard computers.

 Most of these parts have been printed in my low cost hobby printer "Anycubic Mega 3D".
 Some were also sent to commercial 3D printing services to obtain parts in sintered nylon or layered ABS.